The Tabernacle of Moses – God’s Heavenly Pattern for our Spiritual Transformation – Part VII: Our Great High Priest

 And just as people are appointed to die once, and then to face judgment, so also, after Christ was offered once to bear the sins of many, to those who eagerly await him he will appear a second time, not to bear sin but to bring salvation.
 (Hebrews 9:27–28 NET)

-Furthermore, all humans are appointed to die at least once (Hebrews 9:27), which means that those that have not died yet will have that opportunity before or during His second appearance when the Lord’s return for His Church.
+Furthermore, all humans are appointed to die at least once (Hebrews 9:27), which means that those who have not died yet will have that opportunity before or during His second appearance when the Lord returns for His Church.
 (1) (7)

 Now the main point of what we are saying is this: We have such a high priest, one who sat down at the right hand of the throne of the Majesty in heaven, a minister in the sanctuary and the true tabernacle that the Lord, not man, set up.
 For every high priest is appointed to offer both gifts and sacrifices.
 So this one too had to have something to offer.
 Now if he were on earth, he would not be a priest, since there are already priests who offer the gifts prescribed by the law.
 The place where they serve is a sketch and shadow of the heavenly sanctuary, just as Moses was warned by God as he was about to complete the tabernacle.
 For he says, "See that you make everything according to the design shown to you on the mountain."
 [Exodus 25:40] (Hebrews 8:1-5 NET)